tytydraco/yessleep/out/Passenger_29.md

 "What?"

 "Something I read on a list once.
-About uncommon words that we see or use everyday but don't know the name of things.
+About uncommon objects that we see or use everyday but don't know the names of.
 Oh god I'm blabbering.
 I'm sorry."

 "No, no. It's good for you.
 It'll help take your mind off the flight."